-In this SocialEx interview, George Miller talks to Erin Rotich, Director of Learning at Thrive Worldwide.
-In a fascinating discussion they explore the effects of COVID-19 on mental health and how it has amplified existing societal problems.
-They also also discuss Erin's career and personal journey in mental health, counselling and learning, as well as how organizations in international development can benefit from making trauma therapies more widely available.
+George Miller talks to Erin Rotich, Director of Learning at Thrive Worldwide.
+They explore the effects of COVID-19 on mental health and how it has amplified existing societal problems.
+They also also discuss Erin’s career and personal journey in mental health, counselling and learning, as well as how organizations in international development can benefit from making trauma therapies more widely available.

 Episode 8: Ritsa Christoforidis